ajayashettigar/simple-snake-game-using-linux-commands/README.md

-# simple-snake-game-using-linux-commands
+# Simple-snake-game-using-linux-commands

-Enjoy the game for a quick break!!
+Download the snake_game.sh file and Enjoy the game for a quick break!!